-This report corresponds to the period from November 1, 2015 to November 30, 2015.
+This report corresponds to the period from January 1, 2016 to January 31, 2016.

-This month we are seeing a drop in attack activity from prior month of about 20% and a decrease in critical attacks than prior month with an increase of 10%.
+This month we are seeing another month of drop in attack activity from prior month of about 25% and an increase in critical attacks than prior month of 25%.
 Most of the attacks are less than a minute and up to five minutes and they target multiple ports.
-Most of the attacks seem to be of reconnaissance (scanning).
-Five percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
+Most of the attacks seem to be of reconnaissance (scanning) about 64%.
+Seventy percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
 The attacks are, as usual others mostly from the US, Panama, China as the three top sources.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.

-Eight out of twenty-three of the hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 52 vulnerabilities encountered this month.
-This is a significant increase in vulnerabilities (17 prior month).
-We also noticed that three hosts that didn't have vulnerabilities the prior month have vulnerabilities this month.
-This is a significant increase from prior month.
-Hosts 190.34.183.139, 190.34.183.158 and 190.34.183.148 have increased significant the vulnerabilities from 4 to 14 the first two and 4 to 12 the latter one.
+Eight out of twenty-three of the hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 53 vulnerabilities encountered this month.
+This is the same as prior month.
 Out of these we identified 20 SMB/NetBios, 9 Policy Checks; 7 Simple Network Services and 4 Preliminary Analysis categories.
 We recommend to follow our instructions to remediate and start with the medium vulnerabilities and move to the low as soon as possible.